ishanpranav/csci-202-operating-systems/src/homework-2.md

 - The `fork` function fails when attempting to execeed the system's thread count limit.
-- The `exec*` function fails when the path or file name argument refers to a file that does not exist.
+- The `exec*` functions fail when the path or file name argument refers to a file that does not exist.
 - The `wait` function fails when the calling process does not have any unwaited-for children.